jfhammell/stcolumba/pages/pages-root-folder/index.md

   title: "Blessing of the Animals"
   url: /2025/blessing-of-the-animals/
   image: widget-cat-isabela-ferreira-780664-unsplash.jpg
-  text: "Bring your pets on Creation Sunday for the Blessing of the Animals."
+  text: "Bring your pets on Creation Sunday for the Blessing of the Animals.
+The Rev'd Canon Aigah Attagutsiak will be guest preacher."

 #widget3:
 #  title: "Spring Bake Sale"